-As a parent, you’re often the most influential teacher in your child’s life, and if you employ a nanny, she’s also a very important mentor.
+As a parent, you’re often the most influential teacher in your child’s life, and if you employ a nanny, she or he is also a very important mentor.
 When parents read a book or take an adult education class, they’re modeling that everyone continues to learn–this is one way to instill a positive learning attitude in your children.

-Music lessons, baseball practices, art classes, karate tournaments.
-Many kids’ schedules are so packed that you need a real live personal assistant to help organize.
-While your child may love all of these after-school activities, and they’re great for socializing and improving future college applications, you don’t want your child to become overwhelmed.
+Music lessons, football practises, art classes, karate tournaments.
+Many kids’ schedules are so packed that you need a real live personal assistant to help organise.
+While your child may love all of these after-school activities, and they’re great for socialising and improving future university applications, you don’t want your child to become overwhelmed.